 Managers should be able to create and maintain the necessary conditions for productive work, often in a climate of resource constraints and increasingly in a global context.
 The Operations Management module aims to engage the students in a critical evaluation of the various models of operations management and an analysis of the range of processes, skills and competencies required for the successful management of operations.

 The aims of this module are:

-- To provide an in-depth understanding of the key theories and practices of operations and supply chain management.
+- To provide an understanding of the theory and practice of Operations Management.

 By the end of this module, students will be expected to be able to:

-- Understand the theory and practice of Operations & Supply Chain Management.
+- Understand the theory and practice of Operations and Supply Chain Management.

-- Critically develop, through discussion and debate, reasoning skills applicable to a range of Operations & Supply Chain Management issues in organisation.
+- Develop, through discussion and debate, reasoning skills applicable to a range of Operations and Supply Chain Management issues in organisation.

-- Critically analyse both academic theories and dominant managerial practices of Operations & Supply Chain Management.
+- Critically analyse both academic theories and dominant managerial practices of Operations and Supply Chain Management.

 No additional information available.